Ana-vt/DataMining/README.md

 # DataMining
 Data Mining algorithms developed in a course.
-It includes: linear regression, Decision Trees, Clustering, Neural Networks among others.
+It includes: Linear Regression, Decision Trees, Clustering, Neural Networks and Association Analysis